 The Cast: David Hoflin and Christina Ricci star in this fictionalized Amazon series about F. Scott and Zelda Fitzgerald.

-The Details: Canceled after just one season, you'll tear your way through the 10 half-hour-long episodes.
+The Details: Canceled after just one season, you'll tear your way through the 10 30-minute episodes.

 This story was originally published on February 22, 2018, and has since been updated.